Animal protection: 7 ways to act for animal welfare.

 6 - Prefer to buy vegan fashion items.

-Heading towards vegan articles (vegan fashion, vegan cosmetics, etc.) by paying attention to their composition and avoiding products containing materials of animal origin, or those tested on animals, allows you to indulge yourself while giving your voice to a mode of consumption excluding animal exploitation, and by supporting committed brands.
+Heading towards vegan articles (vegan fashion, Vegan cosmetics, etc.) by paying attention to their composition and avoiding products containing animal-derived ingredients, or those tested on animals, allows you to indulge yourself while giving your voice to a mode of consumption that excludes animal exploitation, and by supporting the brands committed.

-Just like a growing number of vegan brands, having chosen to respect animals in their manufacturing charter, COG is proud to only market vegan shoes and some vegan sneakers without materials of animal origin (no leather, no animal glue, no suffering in our country).
-All our products are in fact composed of vegan leathers, of recycled materials, as well as European plant materials from plant waste, such as grape leather that we use in the manufacture of our vegan sneakers Topsy, Wallace, or even our women's ankle boots Laika And Richelieu Aiko.
+Like a growing number of vegan brands, which have chosen to respect animals in their manufacturing charter, COG is proud to only market vegan shoes and vegan sneakers without animal-derived materials (no leather, no animal glue, no suffering on our part).
+All our products are indeed made of vegan leathers, of recycled materials, as well as European plant materials derived from plant waste, such as grape leather that we use in the manufacture of our vegan sneakers Topsy, Wallace, or even our women's ankle boots Laïka And Richelieu Aïko.

-Also, our brand is certified PETA APPROVED VEGAN, and we are happy to also be committed to animal welfare by donating a portion of our profits to activist associations such as the Futur association, Elephant Haven, Or Noah's Ark Shelter.
+Also, our brand is PETA APPROVED VEGAN certified, and we are happy to be committed to animal welfare by donating a portion of our profits to activist organizations like the Futur association.
+Elephant Haven, Or the refuge of Noah's Ark.

-But ethical fashion is not limited to animal leather free sneakers, and today, many players are positioning themselves in many sectors, to market cruelty-free items.
-Vegan clothing, belts, bags and vegan accessories; it is now possible to dress from head to toe, while considering animal life, the planet, without of course neglecting the respect due to the people making vegan fashion items.
+But ethical fashion is not limited to sneakers without animal leather, And today, many players are positioning themselves in numerous sectors to market cruelty-free products.
+Vegan clothing, belts, bags, and accessories; it is now possible to dress from head to toe while considering animal life and the planet, without, of course, neglecting the respect due to the people who make vegan fashion items.

-With the same desire, many brands of cosmetics and other health products have also emerged to take care of oneself without animal exploitation.
+With the same goal, many cosmetic brands and other health products have also emerged to take care of oneself without animal exploitation.

-Finding out about the labels obtained by brands helps ensure that the products sold are made in compliance with animal protection standards.
+Learning about the labels obtained by brands helps to ensure that the products sold are made in compliance with animal protection standards.

-7 - Talk about animal welfare around you.
+7 - Talk about animal welfare with those around you.

 Share and sign petitions:

-Sign petitions to support projects that serve animal welfare, like the many petitions produced or relayed by associations such as L214, which work to offer animals - particularly laying hens - better breeding conditions.
+Sign petitions to support projects serving animal welfare, like the many petitions produced or relayed by associations such as L214, which work to offer animals - especially laying hens - better breeding conditions.

-The more petitions are seen, supported and shared, the more likely they are to result in decisions that serve their purpose.
+The more petitions are seen, supported and shared, the more likely they are to lead to decisions that serve their purpose.

-Raising awareness among those close to you or the people around you of the importance of taking animal welfare into account is undoubtedly the best way to give resonance to the fight for better animal treatment.
+Raising awareness among loved ones or people around you about the importance of considering animal welfare is undoubtedly the best way to give resonance to the fight for better animal treatment.

-This may mean sharing information about the conditions in which animals live on factory farms, reporting animal abuse to the relevant authorities so that action can be taken to protect them, or advocating for the animal cause by raising the various issues related to the question of the place of animals in our societies.
+This can mean sharing information about the conditions in which animals live on factory farms, reporting animal abuse to the relevant authorities so that measures can be taken to protect it, or advocating for animal welfare by raising the various issues related to the question of the place of animals in our societies.

-Also, the fact of making the needs that animals in distress may have heard, but also on the contrary, evoking the positive and benevolent initiatives carried out in their favor, or even evoking the little-known specificities that characterize each species, which can give people who are not educated on this subject the chance to become interested and to commit themselves to defending animal welfare.
+It also involves making heard the needs that animals in distress may have, but also, on the contrary, mentioning the positive and benevolent initiatives carried out in their favor, or even mentioning the little-known specificities that characterize each species, which can lead people who are not educated on this subject to become interested in and commit themselves to defending animal welfare.

-Everyone therefore has their own way of discussing these themes according to their affinities and the opportunities given to us to do so, always of course with patience and kindness.
+HAS chacun.e Therefore, his way of addressing his themes depends on his affinities and the opportunities given to us to do so, always of course with patience and kindness.

-Taking part in demonstrations or peaceful actions alongside community groups allows people who want to get involved in a more committed form of activism to surround themselves with people, in order to carry out larger-scale projects, and to be better advised and supported to succeed in carrying them out.
+Taking part in demonstrations or peaceful actions alongside community groups allows people wishing to get involved in a more committed form of activism to surround themselves with others in order to carry out larger-scale projects, and to be better advised and supported to succeed in achieving them.

-Also, supporting or joining a political party with a particular affinity with animal defense remains a way of making their voice heard, and of hoping for a better esteem of their status as sentient beings.
+Also, supporting or joining a political party with a particular affinity for animal rights remains a way to make their voices heard, and to hope for a better appreciation of their status as sentient beings.

-That's all there is to it, now it's up to you to play and see what type of actions suit you best to take in favor of animal protection.
+That's all been said, now it's up to you to decide what type of actions best suit you to take in support of animal protection.

-Thank you for reading this article to the end, on this topic that is so important for our team that is animal protection!
-Do not hesitate to share it with your loved ones, as well as the approach that we convey through COG; and if you have questions on our products for women Or for men, our manufacturing ethics, or other, our team is of course here to answer you, you just need to contact us.
+Thank you for reading this article to the end, on the topic of animal protection, which is so important to our team!
+Please feel free to share it with your friends and family, as well as the approach we promote through COG; and if you have questions on our products for women Or for men, our manufacturing ethics, or anything else, our team is of course here to answer you, you just need to contact us.

 The COG team.